 The most important essential for your dog is food.
 Every dog is different with its food requirements, with some dogs fussier than others, but the easiest option while travelling is to stick mainly to kibble (dry food).
 Make sure you don’t run too low on supplies, in case when you go to replace your existing food it’s not available, and you need to transition over to a different variety.

-We switched to buying this Royal Canin variety on our trip, as it’s high quality and we’ve been able to find it in every pet store that we’ve visited (so far in Spain, the UK and Belgium).
-Plus the 2kg (4.4 pound) bags aren’t too big when we get a new one, although when you’re carrying your luggage from the train station it sure makes a difference!
+We switched to buying this Royal Canin variety while travelling through Europe, as it’s high quality and we were able to find it in nearly every pet store that we visited.
+Plus the 2kg (4.4 pound) bags weren’t too big when we got a new one, although when you’re carrying your luggage from the train station it sure makes a difference!

 We also have some treats for Schnitzel, usually stored in a zip-lock bag (plus an extra small zip-lock bag for my handbag).
 A lot of his treats have been presents from Airbnb hosts!